Home » Recipes » Appetizer Recipes » French Country Terrine

 What if I don’t like the taste of liver?

 The liver taste in this terrine is mild because of the seasonings and bacon.
-However, you can either (1) substitute an equal amount of chicken livers for a milder flavor, or (2) substitute an additional 8 ounces of ground veal.
-If you choose option 2, your terrine will have a much milder taste and you may find that you need more seasonings.
+However, you can substitute either (1) an equal amount of chicken livers for a milder flavor, or (2) an additional 8 ounces of ground veal.
+If you choose to use more ground veal, your terrine will have a much milder taste and you may find that you need more seasonings.

 What can I use if I don’t have a terrine mold?